Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: The kinks and the solitons

+Looking at the results of the previous Sections we understand that the fifth order derivative in Eq. (\ref{new22}) can be discarded if $\gamma (V_1-V_2)^2/\alpha\ll 1$ and $\beta\left(V_1-V_3\right)/\alpha\ll 1$.
 The small numerical coefficient before the sixth order derivative in the r.h.s. of (\ref{new22}) means that the small parameters shouldn't be actually very small.

-With all that, one can expect that Eq. (\ref{new22}) will allow to study the cases of stronger nonlinearity than Eq. (\ref{new4}).
+With all that we have to admit that the transition from the discrete to the continuous system is an uncontrollable approximation.
+More specifically, the mere fact of existence of the travelling wave of the form (\ref{comsi}) in the discrete system should be proved analytically or, at least, numerically.
+We hope to return to this issue in the future.